ricokahler/next-data-hooks/README.md

 Why can't static data queries be written closer to the component too?

-`next-data-hooks` is a small and simple lib that lets you write React hooks for static data queries in next.js by lifting static props to React Context.
+`next-data-hooks` is a small and simple lib that lets you write React hooks for static data queries in next.js by lifting static props into React Context.

 ## Installation